 This warning light comes on when the fuel level drops below approximately 3.3 L. When this occurs, refuel as soon as possible.

-The electrical circuit of the warning light can be checked according to the following procedure.
+The electrical circuit of the warning light can be checked by turning the key to "ON".

-- 1. Turn the key to "ON". - 2.
 If the warning light does not come on for a few seconds, then go off, have a Yamaha dealer check the electrical circuit.